Exploring, Learning, Connecting at

 the London Jewish Cultural Centre

-Over 1,700 people each week come through the doors of the London Jewish Cultural Centre's (LJCC), home since 2005.
-The LJCC, London's leading provider of Jewish education and culture.
-Ivy House, the Centre's home since 2005 and the former home of Prima Ballerina Anna Pavlova, has become the most exciting Jewish space in London.
-Independent and inclusive, the Centre offers the broadest range of courses, events and leisure activities throughout the year.
-Jews and non-Jews of all ages and affiliations engage with Jewish life and heritage, in a welcoming, friendly environment.
-The Centre has earned its reputation for quality and excellence.
+Each week, 1,700 - 2,000 people come through the doors of Ivy House, the London Jewish Cultural Centre's (LJCC), home since 2005.
+The LJCC, London's leading provider of Jewish education and culture have made Ivy House, formerly home to Prima Ballerina Anna Pavlova, a vibrant cultural hub with a reputation for quality and excellence.
+Independent and inclusive, the Centre has offered the broadest range of courses, events and leisure activities throughout the year.
+Jews and non-Jews of all ages and affiliations have been engaging with Jewish life and heritage, in a welcoming, friendly environment.

-With over 80 courses, lectures and seminars to choose from each term, the Centre's educational programme continues to grow in scope and depth, attracting world renowned speakers and academics.
+With over 80 courses, lectures and seminars to choose from each term, the LJCC's educational programme continues to grow in scope and depth, attracting world renowned speakers and academics.
 The LJCC also encourages people to search farther afield for their roots, with LJCC historians and guides leading professionally organised walks to places of Jewish interest.

 At the heart of the LJCC lies its Holocaust and Anti-Racism Education Department, fighting prejudice through education.
 LJCC initiatives have been teaching children about the Holocaust in schools across the UK for many years, incorporating personal testimony from over 60 Holocaust survivors who work closely with the Centre.
 The experience of hearing survivors tell their stories in person has proven to be a very powerful tool in influencing young people against prejudice, standing up for the vulnerable and oppressed.
 Many survivors are now very elderly and some are frail but their commitment to the task never falters.